davmacario/dotfiles/README.md

   - It requires [pngpaste](https://github.com/jcsalterego/pngpaste)
 - _And many more!_...

-For a complete list of plugins, refer to the [Packer config](./nvim/lua/dmacario/packer.lua).
+For a complete list of plugins, refer to the [plugins folder](./lua/dmacario/lazy).

 ### Key bindings